OfficialProtonDev/ML-Aimbot-Halo-Infinite/README.md

  - Open anaconda as administrator and cd to the directory of the deploy.py script in this repository.
  - Run the command ``` conda activate pytorch-gpu ``` to start up the virtual environment
  - Run the command ``` python deploy.py ``` to start the bot, make sure you have halo infinite open and are preferably about to enter a game.
+ - If your aimbot seems to be lagging behind, try reducing your games framerate until the CPS your command line will print gets to 30+ (I am currently running my game at 40fps in order to allow the ai to get 30+ CPS)

  Future improvements:
  - Add support for using Arduino Leonardo + USB Host Shield to spoof mouse inputs and evade possible anticheat detection on mouse movement.